valkey-io/valkey-doc/docs/reference/cluster-spec.md

 ---
-title: Redis cluster specification
+title: Valkey cluster specification
 linkTitle: Cluster spec
 weight: 9
 description: >
-    Detailed specification for Redis cluster
+    Detailed specification for Valkey cluster
 aliases:
   - /topics/cluster-spec
 ---

-Welcome to the **Redis Cluster Specification**.
-Here you'll find information about the algorithms and design rationales of Redis Cluster.
-This document is a work in progress as it is continuously synchronized with the actual implementation of Redis.
+Welcome to the **Valkey Cluster Specification**.
+Here you'll find information about the algorithms and design rationales of Valkey Cluster.
+This document is a work in progress as it is continuously synchronized with the actual implementation of Valkey.

 ## Main properties and rationales of the design

-### Redis Cluster goals
+### Valkey Cluster goals

-Redis Cluster is a distributed implementation of Redis with the following goals in order of importance in the design:
+Valkey Cluster is a distributed implementation of Valkey with the following goals in order of importance in the design:

 * High performance and linear scalability up to 1000 nodes.
 There are no proxies, asynchronous replication is used, and no merge operations are performed on values.
 * Acceptable degree of write safety: the system tries (in a best-effort way) to retain all the writes originating from clients connected with the majority of the master nodes.
 Usually there are small windows where acknowledged writes can be lost.
 Windows to lose acknowledged writes are larger when clients are in a minority partition.
-* Availability: Redis Cluster is able to survive partitions where the majority of the master nodes are reachable and there is at least one reachable replica for every master node that is no longer reachable.
+* Availability: Valkey Cluster is able to survive partitions where the majority of the master nodes are reachable and there is at least one reachable replica for every master node that is no longer reachable.
 Moreover using *replicas migration*, masters no longer replicated by any replica will receive one from a master which is covered by multiple replicas.

-What is described in this document is implemented in Redis 3.0 or greater.
+What is described in this document is implemented in Valkey 3.0 or greater.

 ### Implemented subset

-Redis Cluster implements all the single key commands available in the non-distributed version of Redis.
+Valkey Cluster implements all the single key commands available in the non-distributed version of Valkey.
 Commands performing complex multi-key operations like set unions and intersections are implemented for cases where all of the keys involved in the operation hash to the same slot.

-Redis Cluster implements a concept called **hash tags** that can be used to force certain keys to be stored in the same hash slot.
+Valkey Cluster implements a concept called **hash tags** that can be used to force certain keys to be stored in the same hash slot.
 However, during manual resharding, multi-key operations may become unavailable for some time while single-key operations are always available.

-Redis Cluster does not support multiple databases like the standalone version of Redis.
+Valkey Cluster does not support multiple databases like the standalone version of Valkey.
 We only support database `0`; the `SELECT` command is not allowed.

-## Client and Server roles in the Redis cluster protocol
+## Client and Server roles in the Valkey cluster protocol

-In Redis Cluster, nodes are responsible for holding the data, and taking the state of the cluster, including mapping keys to the right nodes.
+In Valkey Cluster, nodes are responsible for holding the data, and taking the state of the cluster, including mapping keys to the right nodes.
 Cluster nodes are also able to auto-discover other nodes, detect non-working nodes, and promote replica nodes to master when needed in order to continue to operate when a failure occurs.

-To perform their tasks all the cluster nodes are connected using a TCP bus and a binary protocol, called the **Redis Cluster Bus**.
+To perform their tasks all the cluster nodes are connected using a TCP bus and a binary protocol, called the **Valkey Cluster Bus**.
 Every node is connected to every other node in the cluster using the cluster bus.
 Nodes use a gossip protocol to propagate information about the cluster in order to discover new nodes, to send ping packets to make sure all the